7Cedars/powers/CODE_OF_CONDUCT.md

   * Frivolously vetoing all proposals to halt the organization.
   * Colluding to use approval powers to stall the pool creation process without cause.
 * **Gaming the System:** Any attempt to gain an unfair advantage in the governance process, such as Sybil attacks (using multiple addresses to gain outsized voting power) or misrepresenting information to mislead voters.
-* **Malicious Commits:** Submitting commits to the repository (e.g., to the "gitbook", "frontend", or "solidity" paths) with the malicious intent of falsely claiming a Contributor role via the RoleByGitSignature law.
+* **Malicious Commits:** Submitting commits to the repository (e.g., to the "gitbook", "frontend", or "solidity" paths) with the malicious intent of falsely claiming a Contributor role via the RoleByGitSignature mandate.

 ## **5\.
 Enforcement & Consequences**